gdsc-hcmut/working-process/README.md

 An agile project management framework that helps teams structure and manage work through a set of values, principles, and practices.
 For more information, read [here](./scrum-agile/README.md).

-## Git Tag

-Tags are ref's that point to specific points in Git history.
-Tagging is generally used to capture a point in history that is used for a marked version release.
-To create a Git tag, read [here](./git-tag/README.md)

 ## Commitlint, ESLint and Prettier

 Setup Commitlint, ESLint and Prettier for repository [here](./setup-coding-style/README.md)